HIMOSHI101/HIMOSHI.SITE/README.md

 # HIMOSHI.SITE
-Website about Upa nd Coming Streamer Himoshi.
+Website about Up and Coming Streamer Himoshi.